mwpennell/geiger-v2/README.md

 in addition to the original papers describing the methods.

+## Acknowledgements

+We thank the CRAN team for help cleaning up our package errors.

 ## Feedback

 We are always looking to improve geiger.
 If you have comments/questions/ideas, we encourage you to get in contact by posting an issue or making a pull request.